carlos-antunis-physics/PhotoniX.jl/README.md

 This toolkit was mainly developed to simulate and design photonic chips, both for classical and quantum regime, including the subsequent features:

-*   **Classical Free-space algebra.**
+*   **Classical free-space algebra.**
-        The most fundamental feature of `PhotoniX` is its capability to perform algebraic manipulations in Free-space expression of fundamental optical modes - such as Hermite-Gaussian and Laguerre-Gaussian modes.
+        The most fundamental feature of `PhotoniX` is its capability to perform algebraic manipulations in free-space expression of fundamental optical modes - such as Hermite-Gaussian and Laguerre-Gaussian modes.
 *   **Classical waveguide optics.**
         The package was widely inspired on [FiniteDifferenceBPM](https://github.com/Windier/FiniteDifferenceBPM/) implemented by [José Carlos](https://github.com/Windier/), which is a `MATLAB` library to simulate classical non-vectorial waveguide optics, this capabilities was inherited by `PhotoniX`.
 *   **Waveguide structure visualization.**